-These tools are instrumental in the liquidity risk management process as they are relied upon to measure exposures relative to qualifying liquid resources and its liquidity risk appetite.
+These tools are instrumental in the liquidity risk management process, as they are relied upon to measure exposures relative to qualifying liquid resources and CDDC's Liquidity Risk Appetite.
 Any breaches to internal policy limits trigger adjustments to liquidity risk mitigation strategies, such as the size of commercial bank liquidity facilities.